2018 candidates and potential candidates for Governor

 Peter Lumaj: Republican

 Lumaj is a Fairfield Attorney, candidate for U.S. Senate in 2012, and the 2014 Republican nominee for Secretary of the State.
-He is interested in Governor and did launch an exploratory committee.
+Lumaj filed paperwork to run for Governor (he previously had an exploratory committee).

 Chris Mattei: Democrat

 Mattei is a former federal prosecutor, involved in the Rowland case.
 He has said he is considering a run for Governor and has filed paperwork for an exploratory committee.
 He has since decided to run for Attorney General.